 Me and Elbie working on the finishing touches – dressed like idiots !!!!

 The finished result, I don’t think any of us imagined it would look so beautiful, it was such a wonderful sight!

-It took a further 3.5 hours to build the set and get Katie in position in time for the early evening sun.
+It took a further 3.5 hours to build the set and eventually get Katie into position ready for the early evening light.
 Over the previous week I had returned to the site several times to check the position of the sun so we knew exactly when it would hit the set.
 By 6.30pm we were ready and I was shaking from adrenaline I was so tired and excited.
 We shot two types of picture, one with smoke and one without.
-Here is the video of that moment.
-As I said its appalling quality, everything looks way too dark, but it’s pretty funny to watch, especially as you get to hear me barking orders like a mad woman.
-The groaning and whooping in the background is Elbie, who always makes me die laughing, the poor bloke getting shouted at is Matt, and my assistant was Saskia who you can just make out buried in the skirt of flowers.
-There were only 5 us on the day and it was a killer, but the results were so, so worth it!
-Video warning…….. terrible clothes alert.. cringe !!
+I’m so sad to say Richard our film maker was unable to join us that day, so we attempted to shoot some video ourselves as a record, which was appalling quality and hugely underexposed.
+However, it is hysterically funny to watch, especially as you get to hear me barking orders like a mad woman at my poor husband Matt as he desperately runs all over the set with the smoke canons, much to the squeals of laughter from Elbie off camera.

 Selecting the shot …..